+Teaching in Art is accommodated through our extensive provision of studio space alongside resources for exhibition and presentation.
 The teaching of practical skills is embedded into the structure, content and delivery of the programme and supported by our range of workshop facilities.
 These include studio workshops for construction, printing and casting; darkrooms for photography and digital workshops including facilities for film and video editing, imaging, sound and web building tools as well as a dedicated Audio Visual Room, a whitespace and sound recording booth.
-The Art department reading room provides immediate access to key journals and publications in addition to the extensive collection housed within the library.
+Our department reading room provides immediate access to key journals and publications in addition to the extensive collection housed within the library.
+Specialist subject librarians are available to advise and guide students to library resources.